FOR IMMEDIATE RELEASE -- West Springfield, Mass. -- October 10, 2013

 Info Line: 413.205.5115

-Eastern States Exposition and the New England Sheep and Wool Growers Association will co-produce the third annual Fiber Festival of New England, Nov.
-3 & 4 in Mallary Complex.
-Show hours are Saturday, 9 a.m. to 5 p.m. and Sunday, 9 a.m. to 3 p.m.
+Eastern States Exposition and the New England Sheep and Wool Growers Association will co-produce the fourth annual Fiber Festival of New England, Nov.
+2 & 3 in the Mallary Complex.
+Show hours are Saturday, 9am to 5pm and Sunday, 9am to 3pm.

 The weekend will bring vendors and fiber enthusiasts together to promote the use of wool and other natural fibers and related products to the general public.

-The event offers shopping opportunities, workshops, demonstrations and fun for the whole family.
-Visitors may participate in various workshops as well as watch interesting and informative demonstrations.
-More than 150 New England exhibitors showcased their products including clothing, quilts, blankets, rugs, looms, spinning wheels and more.
+The event offers shopping opportunities and fun for the whole family.
+Visitors may participate in various workshops as well as watch interesting, informative demonstrations.
+More than 150 New England exhibitors showcase their products including clothing, quilts, blankets, rugs, looms, spinning wheels and more.

-A Fiber Fashion Show, featuring handmade clothing and items made from natural fiber, will be held Saturday at 1:45 p.m.
-Consider showcasing your fiber-made accessory or piece of apparel made out of wool, mohair, alpaca or angora, at this fun-filled event.
-No pre-registration is required, and those interested may contact Kathy Rasys at (413) 245-9463 or via email at email@example.com.
-Participants should arrive no later than 10 a.m. on the day of the show.
+A Fiber Fashion Show, featuring handmade clothing and items made from natural fiber, will be held Saturday at 1:45pm.
+Consider showcasing your fiber-made accessory or garment made out of wool, mohair, alpaca or angora at this fun-filled event.
+No pre-registration is required, and those interested in this aspect of the show may contact Kathy Rasys at (413) 245-9463 or via email at firstname.lastname@example.org.
+Participants should arrive no later than 10am on the day of the show.
 Volunteer models are also being sought for this event.
 If interested, please call (413) 205-5011.